-The Santos government also hopes that the Law can serve as a tool against land concentration, which is mainly attributed to armed, outlaw actors and drug-traffic barons who have taken land to consolidate their territorial power and increase their laundering profit (IGAC, 2012, p.
+The Santos government also hopes that the Law can serve as a tool against land concentration, which is mainly attributed to armed outlaw actors and drug-traffic barons who have taken land to consolidate their territorial power and increase their laundering profit (IGAC, 2012, p.
 67; Uprimny-Yepes & Camilo-Sánchez, 2010, p.
 322).
-Nevertheless, land concentration is a broader phenomenon.
+Still, land concentration is a broader phenomenon.
 By 2009, the index of concentration (Gini) was 0.87 for land owners and 0.86 for land, showing Colombia as “one of the countries with a highest inequality in rural property in Latin America and the world” (UNDP, 2011a, p.
 47).
 By 2012, “77% of the land was in the hands of 13% of land owners, 3.6% of whom owed 30% of the land” (ICP & Semana, 2012).
-In the context of the armed conflict, institutional and media sources have reported that from the 23,199 restitution requests received as of October 2012, most of the accusations of land grabbing were against paramilitaries (34.84%), followed by those against FARC (34.67%) (e.g., Rojas Vargas, 2012; Valero & Melendez, 2012).
-Consequently, the government has used confiscated land, particularly from drug traffickers, as well as state-owned land for restitution purposes.
+In the context of the armed conflict, institutional and media sources have reported that from the 23,199 restitution requests received as of October 2012, most of the accusations of land grabbing were against paramilitaries (34.84%), followed by those against FARC (34.67%) (Rojas Vargas, 2012; Valero & Melendez, 2012).
+The government has used confiscated land—particularly from drug traffickers—and as state-owned land for restitution purposes.

-With regards to the use of the land, the government believes that the Law could foster a more efficient exploitation of it.
-In Colombia, 80% of farmers have less than a Rural Family Unit, which is the extension of land necessary to satisfy the needs of subsistence for one family (Incoder, 2012),1 and 68% of registered land is classified as smallholdings, which only cover 3.6% of productive land surface (ICP & Semana, 2012).
-Thus, the Law of Victims, from the government’s perspective, could counteract these atomization trends by fostering alliances between the beneficiaries of restitution and large businesses.
-At the same time, the government could also offer technical assistance for the production of food and biofuels, security and infrastructure.
+With regards to the use of the land, the government believes that the Law could foster a more-efficient exploitation of it.
+In Colombia, 80% of farmers have less than a Rural Family Unit, which is the extension of land necessary to satisfy the needs of subsistence for one family (Incoder, 2012), and 68% of registered land is classified as smallholdings, which cover only 3.6% of productive land surface (ICP & Semana, 2012).
+From the government’s perspective, the Law of Victims could counteract these atomization trends by fostering alliances between the beneficiaries of restitution and large businesses.
+At the same time, the government could offer technical assistance for the production of food and biofuels, security, and infrastructure.
 Such alliances have been favored beyond the context of the aforementioned legislation.
-According to Fajardo-Montaña (2011b, pp. 12-13), between 1995 and 2006, although overall government investment in rural development decreased from 35.6% to 0.9%, it increased for the agro-exporting sector (including biofuels) from 10% to 57%.
-As a complementary measure, the government promoted the reform of the Rural Family Unit Act (Act 160, 1994)—a measure originally limiting the amount of land that the government was allowed to divest itself of to prevent concentration of land, promote small-scale farming and reserve zones for peasants.
+According to Fajardo-Montaña (2011b, pp. 12–13), between 1995 and 2006, although overall government investment in rural development decreased from 35.6% to 0.9%, it increased for the agro-exporting sector (including biofuels) from 10% to 57%.
+As a complementary measure, the government promoted the reform of the Rural Family Unit Act (Ley 160, 1994)—a measure originally limiting the amount of land that the government was allowed to divest itself of to prevent concentration of land, promote small-scale farming, and reserve zones for peasants.
 The reform would have enabled the government to hand over large extensions of land owned by the state to private capital.
-As a complementary measure, the government proposed a Law of Land Rural Development in 2012 to formalize rural tenure and modernize the use of the land and its marketization (Restrepo, 2012).
-However, the changes in the legislation did not overcome the Congressional debates.
+As a complementary measure, the government proposed a Law of Land Rural Development in 2012, to formalize rural tenure and modernize the use of the land and its marketization (Restrepo, 2012), but the changes in the legislation did not overcome the Congressional debates.

 Framing Contests

-The interpretation of the Law as a tool for transitional justice and peace was contested by a frame centered on the counter-productiveness of the Law for peace.
-Moreover, the view of the Law as an opportunity to foster international commercial rural development and food security was opposed by a defense of the Law as a tool to protect smallholders and democratize land ownership.
+A frame centered on the counter-productiveness of the Law for peace contested the interpretation of the Law as a tool for transitional justice and peace.
+Moreover, a defense of the Law as a tool to protect smallholders and democratize land ownership opposed the view of the Law as an opportunity to foster international commercial rural development and food security.
 Each dimension is developed in turn.

 The Debate About Peace